 Since these birds thrive in old growth forests, logging is having a profoundly negative impact on their numbers, as will climate change.
 Window strikes are also responsible for many deaths.
 Want to help them and see them in your yard?

 ◊ If your yard was historically forest, grow the trees that likely once grew there to provide food and roosting or nesting sites.
 In coastal B.C., Washington and Oregon, choose Sitka spruce (near the coast), Douglas-fir, western hemlock or western red cedar; in northwestern California choose coastal redwood, Sitka spruce, and red alder.

-◊ Thrushes are mainly insectivorous, so add additional native plants that would naturally occur with the trees to supply extra helpings of insects.
+◊ Thrushes are mainly insectivorous, so add additional native plants that would naturally occur with the trees to supply extra helpings of native insects and other arthropods.

-◊ Include natives that produce fruits, nuts, or seeds to provide additional forage.
+◊ Include native plants that produce fruits, nuts, or seeds to provide additional forage.
 Depending on your location, madrone, cascara, garry oak, wild rose, huckleberry, elderberry, honeysuckle, salal, thimbleberry, and dogwood might be good choices.

 ◊ Be sure birds can see your window glass, not a reflection of the sky.
-Some tips to help birds avoid reflective glass.
+Check out these tips to help birds avoid reflective glass.